Ein Gedi (kibbutz)

+The Ein Gedi Nature Reserve is located just to the north, featuring an oasis, waterfalls, and hiking trails.
+It also contains the remains of a Ghassulian temple dating to the 4th millennium BCE.
+Adjacent to the reserve is the Ein Gedi Antiquities area, home to the ruins of the ancient Jewish village of Ein Gedi, including a Roman-era synagogue.

 History

 The kibbutz was founded in 1953.
-It was named after the Biblical Ein Gedi, located on Tel Goren (Arabic: Tell el-Jurn) beside the kibbutz.
+It was named after the ancient Jewish city of Ein Gedi, located on Tel Goren (Arabic: Tell el-Jurn) beside the kibbutz.
 Located on the edge of the Green Line separating Israel from the Jordanian-held West Bank, the kibbutz was completely isolated in the desert, the nearest Israeli village being several hours away via a dirt road.
 After the 1967 Six-Day War and Israel's capture of the West Bank from Jordan, a road was paved from Jerusalem via Jericho and along the shore of the Dead Sea.
 This essentially ended the kibbutz's isolation and opened the door to its development.

+The gradual drying of the Dead Sea over a period of several decades has led to sinkholes appearing around it.
+This affected Ein Gedi, with hundreds appearing annually by the early 21st century; two people fell into sinkholes in the 1990s.
+The sinkholes and changing environment around the Dead Sea impacted the kibbutz's infrastructure and economy: a road had to be diverted and a newly built bridge abandoned due to safety concerns, the campsite was closed, and the Ein Gedi Spa was closed as it was no longer near the shore.

 Economy

 Ein Gedi is primarily involved with agriculture and tourism of the surrounding area and neighboring antiquities.
 In 1997, the kibbutz opened a facility to bottle the water of the Ein Gedi spring.
 The product is known as Ein Gedi Mineral Water.
 This led to controversy regarding the reselling of a public resource.

+In April 2022, AHAVA opened a factory in Ein Gedi; it had 100 employees and a visitor center.

 Botanical garden

 The kibbutz operates a 100 dunam (10 ha, 24.7 acre) botanical garden housing over 900 plant species from around the world.
-It is the only populated botanical garden in the world, with 500 residents.
+It is the only populated botanical garden in the world.
 The garden joined the register of the Botanic Gardens Conservation International in 1994.
 The garden includes date palms and Arecaceae, tropical and desert flora.

+Eco park

+The kibbutz is home to the Ein Gedi Eco Park, which functions as both a zoo and an environmental education center, demonstrating sustainable technologies such as solar cookers, greywater systems, mud buildings, and compost toilets.